CURRENT WEATHER, ROADS and more

 IT’S THE LAW: Carry tire chains at all times during winter travel in the mountains.
 SNOW PLAY ON OR NEAR ROADWAYS IS VERY DANGEROUS – DON’T DO IT! – DON’T RISK IT!

 Caltrans officials urge you to check Big Bear road conditions often.
 To help keep you abreast of changing conditions, Caltrans operates the Caltrans Highway Information Network which motorists may telephone for up-to-the-minute information (800) 427-7623.
-The network is updated as Big Bear road conditions change.
+Updates will take place as Big Bear road conditions change.

 Winter Travel Tips